Rahul-1462/blog-editor/README.md

 # Blog Editor Web App (Python + Flask + MongoDB)
 This is a simple blog editor project built using Python Flask and MongoDB.
 It allows users to write blog posts, save them as drafts (manually or automatically every 5 seconds), and publish them.
-This project is intended for learning purposes and internship practice.
 It was developed and tested using Visual Studio Code (VS Code).

 ## Features
 * Create blog posts with title, content, and tags